Labreo/KTCL-Balance-Checker/README.md

 - Python 3.x
 - Web browser installed (for WhatsApp Web automation)
 - Required Python libraries (install using `requirements.txt`)
-- Configure own whatsapp number and details in the script.Requires web browser to be open actively.
+- Configure own whatsapp number and details in the script.

 ## Installation
 1. Clone or download this repository.
 2. Install dependencies: